Portland Rat Exterminator and Mice Exterminator Services

 The Rodent Population in Portland

-Similarly to people, rats and mice are attracted to the natural elements within urban areas and the wide-open spaces of rural areas in and around Portland.
+Similarly to people, mice and rats are attracted to the natural elements within urban areas and the wide-open spaces of rural areas in and around Portland.
 The mild climate in the Portland area likewise encourages rapid rodent reproduction.
 And furthermore, an expanding human population and ongoing development ensure a plentiful food supply and shelter for rodent pests.

 Common Mice and Rats Around Portland